 Cerebral cavernous malformations (CCMs) are vascular malformations composed of closely clustered irregular dilated capillaries.
 CCMs are mostly located in the brain and spinal cord and sometimes in retina and skin.
-CCMs can occur either as a sporadic condition or as an autosomal dominant disorder.
+CCMs can occur either as a sporadic condition or as an autosomal dominant disorder (familial CCM; see this term).
 Sporadic cases harbor only one lesion and are most often asymptomatic and are not rare.
 When symptomatic, a patient with a CCM may present with seizures, non-specific headaches, progressive or transient focal neurologic deficits, and/or cerebral hemorrhages.
-In contrast to sporadic CCMs, familial CCM (FCCMs; see this term) is a rare dominantly inherited condition with a gradual clinical course.
-FCCM is often symptomatic and is characterized by the presence of multiple lesions on the MRI.

 - Pr Elisabeth TOURNIER-LASSERVE